kedi1991/project-flight-sim/README.md

 - Should have a simple user guide
 - Should be able to give feed back to the user on their progress as they play.
 - A user is able to stop the plane after landing
-- A user can adjust palne angle to cause lift and drag
+- A user can adjust plane angle to cause lift and drag
+- The user should be abl to access all features of the game on desktop, tablet and mobile devices.

 <h2>3.
 Features</h2>

-- Display screen big black
+- Big black Display screen
 - keyboard controls for desktop view and Mobile controls for the mobile view
 - Display instruments (speed, time, altitude, distance, and rotation)
+- Clear dashboard with instrumentation

 ![image of plane on ground](./assets/images/project_design/image_prep_taxi.png)